 Now once you know for sure what kind of allergy your cat has, you know how to help them feel better.
 Here are a few tips:

 Now you vet’s allergy test might show up some interesting results.
-Like, for example, if your cat is allergic to a plant that doesn’t grow anywhere near you – but your poor buddy is still sneezing up a storm.
+Like, for example, if your cat is allergic to a plant that doesn’t grow anywhere near you – but they’re still sneezing up a storm.
 Here’s where tracking your cat’s daily trips and adventures outdoors can be a lifesaver.

 đź’ˇNow rather than monitoring your cat’s wanderings 24/7, why not let a cat GPS tracker do all the work for you?